-Prerequisite: None.
-Corequisite: None.
+Pre or Corequisite: HSEC 2109.
 Technology: 100% online.
 Offered: On demand.

 HSEC 2153 Theories of Terrorism: Analysis through Case Studies (3-0-3)

 The course will present a format of the most sophisticated theories by the best terrorist analysts in the world, while still focusing on the domestic and international threats of terrorism and the basic security issues that surround terrorism today.
 Students will demonstrate their understanding of the strategies and principles gained through previous courses by conducting an analysis of these articles in the context of current U.S. strategies and programs.